Skip to content

 Should I leave hardware acceleration on or off?

 You should generally leave hardware acceleration turned on.
-It is enabled by default because it offloads graphics and text rendering tasks from your CPU to your GPU, which improves browser speed and responsiveness.
+It is enabled by default because it moves graphics and text rendering tasks from your CPU to your GPU, which improves browser speed and responsiveness.
 Only disable it if you encounter specific visual glitches, stuttering, or crashes while using the Microsoft Edge browser.

 How do I turn on hardware acceleration for a browser?